phip1611/multiboot2-binary-rust/README.md

 1) start QEMU + loads `edk2/OVMF` [[3]] as `UEFI`-environment [[4]]
 2) `OVMF` will automatically boot `GRUB` (an EFI file)
 3) the `GRUB`-EFI-file has a `grub.cfg` file and the Rust binary built-in into the `GRUB`-internal `(memdisk)`-filesystem.
-4) `GRUB` loads the cfg-file which starts the binary
+4) `GRUB` loads the cfg-file which starts the binary with a Multiboot2 handoff

 With a boot-order of `firmware > GRUB > %my-binary%`, the binary could take the role of: